kannansuresh/jekyll-blog-archive-workflow/README.md

         git commit -m "Created and updated archive files." git push origin master
 ```
-> Replace the variable `archive_url` with your sites path.
-This action runs everytime you push something to the `master` branch.
-Edit or add branches if you are working on a different branch.
+> Replace the variable `archive_url` with your site's path.
+This action runs every time you push something to the `_posts` folder and pushes to your `master` branch.
+If you want to push to another branch, change the branch in the last line.

-5. To trigger the action manually
+1. To trigger the action manually
    - Navigate to `Actions` tab.
    - Select `Generate Jekyll Archives`.
    - Select `Run workflow` and run it.
    - Wait for the run to complete.
-   - After successfull run, navigate to `_archives` folder and you will see the archive files generated.
+   - After a successful run, navigate to `_archives` folder and you will see the archive files generated.

-To view the archives on your site, use the following urls.
+To view the archives on your site, use the following URLs.
 - For categories: `yoursite.com/category/category_name`
 - For tags: `yoursite.com/category/tag_name`
 - For categories: `yoursite.com/category/year`